 Quad Cortex (Neural DSP)

 The Quad Cortex's amp models include a Sag parameter under the Advanced amp controls, with similar behavior to the Helix implementation.
-Neural Captures do not have an adjustable Sag parameter — when you capture an amp, the sag behavior is baked into the capture at the specific volume and setting used during the capture session.
+Neural Captures do not have an adjustable Sag parameter.
+When you capture an amp, the sag behavior is baked into the capture at the specific volume and setting used during the capture session.
 If you want a low-sag capture of your amp, capture at a conservative volume with the power supply running at stable voltage.

 Fractal Audio (Axe-Fx III, FM9, FM3)